✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 Contemporary technologies now have defined roles:

-• HFNC, NIV, and invasive mechanical ventilation requirements for respiratory scores of 3-4
+• HFNC, NIV, and invasive mechanical ventilation requirements for higher respiratory scores

 • ECMO for respiratory or circulatory failure